 Garvin likened Days Gone's horde to a flood, that advances relentlessly, leaving it to players to find ways to whittle it down, before taking your sweet time with the last one.
 Considering Deacon's knack for customising baseball bats, the last one is probably going to be a swing anyway.

 Still, the game's creative director Jeff Ross says a bit of brains won't hurt, adding, "One time I saw a guy beat a horde with just three bullets.
 He had a plan.
 He had some strategies in mind, and he executed."

 Days Gone players should also know that speeding into freakers isn't really a great tactic.
 "One of the fastest ways to die in Days Gone is to ride your bike into the middle of a horde.
 And I've seen players do that", Garvin said.

-We've assembled a review roundup of Days Gone, and while it doesn't really paint a stellar picture of SIE Bend's game, it doesn't say it's awful either.
+We've assembled a of Days Gone, and while it doesn't really paint a stellar picture of SIE Bend's game, it doesn't say it's awful either.
 While it may not bring much new to the table, what it does it mostly does solidly.